How to Plan Data Migration to Dynamics 365

 This should include conducting data integrity checks, including field-level validations, relationships between entities, and data consistency across different modules.
 Identify any data gaps or discrepancies and address them promptly.

 Additionally, establish data governance policies and procedures to maintain data quality over time.
 Regularly monitor and clean up data, removing duplicates, updating outdated information, and conducting regular data audits.
-Consider leveraging data quality tools or services that integrate with Dynamics 365 to automate data validation and cleansing processes.

 Next Steps

 Following these best practices will help you plan a successful data migration.
 This sets a solid foundation for using Dynamics 365 effectively and ensures data integrity, accuracy, and usability.
-By investing time and effort into data migration, you can can maximise the value of your system and unlock its potential to drive business success.

-May 24, 2023
+First Published: May 24, 2023

 Daniel Norris